AndySomogyi/sbmlsolver/wrappers/Python/doc/mod_roadrunner/cls_RoadRunner.rst

    :module: roadrunner

-   given a xml document, which should have been returned from getConfigurationXML, this method recurses though all the child configurable elements and sets thier configuration to the values specified in the document.
+   given a xml document, which should have been returned from getConfigurationXML, this method recurses though all the child configurable elements and sets their configuration to the values specified in the document.

    :param str xml: the contents of an xml document.